sugartechllc/WxflowToChords/README.md

-# JSONtoCHORDS README
+# WxflowToChords README

 ## About
-JSONtoCHORDS is a python module for converting Weatherflow json formatted datagrams into the CHORDS REST api, and submitting the data to a [CHORDS portal](http://chordsrt.com).
+WxflowToChords are a set of python modules for converting Weatherflow json formatted datagrams into the CHORDS REST api, and submitting the data to a [CHORDS portal](http://chordsrt.com).

-There are three python modules:
+There are four python modules:
 * FromWxflow: Capture datagrams and put them in a queue.
 This is multithreaded, so that datagram reading can occur in parallel with other processing.
-* WxflowToChords: Translate the wxflow messages into structured data matching the CHORDS REST api.
+* DecodeWxflow: Translate the wxflow messages into structured data matching the CHORDS REST api.
 A JSON based configuration specifies the translation.
 * ToChords: Send the structured data to a CHORDS portal.
 This is multithreaded, so that http writing can occur in parallel with other processing.
 The same JSON configuration provides other information for the CHORDS connection.
+* WxflowToChords: Strings all three modules together for the end-to-end process.

+Each module expects a configuration, provided in a JSON file.
+A single file can contain the configuration for all modules, or a file can be created for just the items needed for a gven module.

+Each module will run a test case if it is invoked individually.

+This code will be run on both regular computers, and micropython systems such as the WiPy.
+Thus the code must be python3 compatible, as well as micropython compatible.
+The [Unix version of micropython](https://github.com/micropython/micropython/wiki/Getting-Started) can be used to verify comaptibility for the latter.

 ## Weatherflow JSON Schema
 Input data is structured according to the Weatherflow